-Anita & beyond, Lewers Bequest and Penrith Regional Art Gallery, 01 Mar 2003–27 Apr 2003.
+Anita & beyond, Penrith Regional Gallery & The Lewers Bequest, Emu Plains, 01 Mar 2003–27 Apr 2003

-Our place in the Pacific: recent work by Adam Cullen, Gold Coast City Art Gallery, 04 Jul 2003–27 Jul 2003.
+Our place in the Pacific: recent work by Adam Cullen, Gold Coast City Art Gallery, Surfers Paradise, 04 Jul 2003–27 Jul 2003

-Our place in the Pacific: recent work by Adam Cullen, Newcastle Region Art Gallery, 18 Oct 2003–23 Nov 2003.
+Our place in the Pacific: recent work by Adam Cullen, Newcastle Art Gallery, Newcastle, 18 Oct 2003–23 Nov 2003

-Our place in the Pacific: recent work by Adam Cullen, Cairns Regional Gallery, 28 Mar 2004–16 May 2004.
+Our place in the Pacific: recent work by Adam Cullen, Cairns Art Gallery, Cairns, 28 Mar 2004–16 May 2004

-Our place in the Pacific: recent work by Adam Cullen, Toowoomba Regional Art Gallery, 28 May 2004–27 Jun 2004
+Our place in the Pacific: recent work by Adam Cullen, Toowoomba Regional Art Gallery, Toowoomba, 28 May 2004–27 Jun 2004

-Adam Cullen: let's get lost, Art Gallery of New South Wales, 15 May 2008–27 Jul 2008.
+Adam Cullen: let's get lost, Art Gallery of New South Wales, Sydney, 15 May 2008–27 Jul 2008